 Oxadixyl levels are similar to those recorded at this time last year.
 This chemical, last used in 2003, was detected in 2016 throughout Jersey's untreated water sources.

 Recent monitoring has also picked up azoxystrobin, metribuzin and glyphosate.
 It is too soon to tell if this is a one-off occurrence.
 However, it's a reminder that farmers need to be vigilant – sudden rainfall can quickly wash chemicals off the ground and into water.

 A body established last year to work for improved water quality – the Action for Cleaner Water Group – will continue to support a package of measures put in place to improve Island water quality, and particularly, to reduce the levels of pesticides in Island water courses during the current potato season.

 - an immediate ban on the sale and distribution of all plant protection products containing the active ingredient linuron (detected in Jersey waters, including Val de la Mare reservoir, on a number of occasions last year)

 - new regulations to be introduced to address land management practices that can cause water pollution

-- tighter controls on pesticide use in certain sensitive areas, such as Val de la Mare, Queen's Valley and Handois catchments
+- tighter controls by farmers on pesticide use in certain sensitive areas, such as Val de la Mare and Queen's Valley

-- using less fertiliser (with a lower phosphate content)
+- farmers using less fertiliser (with a lower phosphate content)

-- targeted use of less soluble pesticides by farmers
+- targeted use of less harmful pesticides by farmers

 - expanding areas for trials (such as the use of slow-release fertiliser)